Mika Brzezinski: 9/11 correspondent

 She returned to CBS News as a desk correspondent in September 2001, a move that thrust her into the limelight as a principal "Ground Zero" reporter for the September 11, 2001, attacks.
 Brzezinski was broadcasting live from the scene when the South Tower collapsed.
 In her last position at CBS News, Brzezinski served as a CBS News correspondent, substitute anchor, and segment anchor for breaking news segments and routine updates.
 During this period she became an occasional contributor to CBS Sunday Morning and 60 Minutes.
-She was subsequently fired by CBS.

 MSNBC

 Brzezinski returned to MSNBC on January 26, 2007, doing the evening "Up to the Minute" news updates.
 Then she worked primetime newsbreaks during the week.
 She also filed occasional reports for NBC Nightly News and appeared as an occasional anchor on Weekend Today.
 Brzezinski resigned from both shows on the eve of a renewal option, said Brzezinski, when Scarborough selected her to co-host on Morning Joe.
-Brzezinski said, "I struggled to keep up with the live interaction broadcasting format at 6-9 am.
-I became more comfortable when I found myself having a primary function of reading the prompt for lead-ins and breaks.
-Mika, the 'hot anchor' was born.
-The producers slowly encouraged my participation in news reader segments that I was more at ease with.
-Geist and Joe slowly found me a capable news reader and the expansion of my role was a process.
-I was not pleased with the reference to being the 'hot anchor'."

 Since the program's inception, Brzezinski appeared as co-host and news reader on MSNBC's morning program Morning Joe, alongside Joe Scarborough and Willie Geist.